liyincheng/html-webpack-inject-attributes-plugin/README.md

     ]
 });

-This plugin fix the problem from the origin one:
+This plugin fixed the problem from the origin one:
 > ERROR in   TypeError: callback is not a function
 >
 >  - index.js:35